8 Comments

 Jax's avatar

 I’ve said my whole life the civil war never ended.
 It went underground and bread factions like the KKK and heritage foundation.
 The hate they cultivated and used to infiltrate the government to push their agenda- destroy the American government.
 They’ve pitted brother against brother.
 They inspired the German government Nazi movement.
 This gate infiltrated the world.
 I have felt we were on the brink since my childhood in the 1970’s.
 The fueling of hate and separation has only grown since then.
 We need to stop the pendulum to voting one party then another seeking the “answer”.
-Complete regal of our political parties needs to happen for true democracy to see the light.
+Complete redo of our political parties needs to happen for true democracy to see the light.

 Pasqual Allen's avatar